Choirs

 About Solid Rock

-This song, Solid Rock released by Goanna in 1982 was a call to action to the broader Australian community to understand the truth of our history and the importance of land rights.
-It became a classic Australian anthem, as relevant today as it was on its release.
+Solid Rock, released by Goanna in 1982, was a call to action to the broader Australian community to understand the truth of our history and the importance of land rights.
+It became a classic Australian anthem, as relevant today as it was on release.

 Thank you!